Order of Industrial Heroism: History

 Later certificates used a variation on Gill's design.

-The Daily Herald was the official organ of the Trade Union Congress and one of the world's best-selling newspapers at the time.
+The Daily Herald was the official organ of the Trades Union Congress and one of the world's best-selling newspapers at the time.

 The award was presented 440 times up to 1964, when the newspaper closed.
 Sometimes there were multiple awards relating to one event; six of the awards were to miners' union lodges, rather than individuals, where a large number of members had been involved in mine rescues.
 Only one of the solo awardees, Ruth Stanaway, was a woman; another, Sister Eileen M. S. Wiltshire, received one alongside three men.